linettejv/Kaizen/README.md

 ## Live Demo

 ## Built with
-IBM Cloudant - The NoSQL database used
+1.IBM Cloudant - The NoSQL database used
-IBM Cloud Functions - The compute platform for handing logic gateway using Raspberry pi 3 and lora modules Lorawan network built using things network
+2.IBM Cloud Functions - The compute platform for handing logic gateway using Raspberry pi 3 and lora modules Lorawan network built using things network
-IBM Watson IoT platform - for designing and testing IoT devices
+3.IBM Watson IoT platform - for designing and testing IoT devices

 ## Contributors
 Shone Stalin